 Many times, allegations of police misconduct are swept under the rug by those in charge in an effort to avoid negative publicity.
 This can make it hard to obtain justice, since you may feel as though you have nowhere to turn.
 That doesn’t mean you have no recourse, as hundreds of people have successfully brought civil suits against police over the years, winning millions of dollars in judgments and resulting in the firing of hundreds of officers.
 Your best bet would be to speak with a personal injury attorney who can better advise you as to your rights.
 You may do this even if you are currently incarcerated.

 Some people have also obtained relief from abuse in the criminal justice system by speaking with the media.
 This is normally effective only under the most severe circumstances, such as when injuries require hospitalization or permanent disfigurement.
 Attempting to speak with the media while still incarcerated is not a good idea, as doing so can sometimes make the abusive situation worse.

 Police must also take reasonable measures to prevent you from being harmed by other offenders.
-This can include anything from housing you in a different cell to providing protective custody.
-If police fail to provide you with adequate protection, you could file a civil lawsuit against the department for negligence.
+This can include anything from the housing you in a different cell to providing protective custody.
+If the police fail to provide you with adequate protection, you could file a civil lawsuit against the department for negligence.